Community Support Worker - Associate Certificate

 - A letter from their employer stating their current position and employment history

-- A 250 word (1 typed page) summary stating why they are interested in entering the program
+- A 250-word (one typed page) summary stating why they are interested in entering the program

 EACS155 - Foundations Of Practice